rspamd/rspamd/doc/markdown/tutorials/writing_rules.md

 }
 ~~~

-For each individual configuration file shipped with rspamd, there are two special includes:
+For each individual configuration file shipped with Rspamd, there are two special includes:

     .include(try=true,priority=1) "$CONFDIR/local.d/config.conf"
     .include(try=true,priority=1) "$CONFDIR/override.d/config.conf"

-Therefore, you can either extend (using local.d) or ultimately override (using override.d) any settings in the rspamd configuration.
+Therefore, you can either extend (using local.d) or ultimately override (using override.d) any settings in the Rspamd configuration.

-For example, let's override some default symbols shipped with rspamd.
+For example, let's override some default symbols shipped with Rspamd.
 To do that we can create and edit `etc/rspamd/local.d/metrics.conf`:

     symbol "BLAH" {
         score = 20.0;